Fly-by-wire: Digital systems

 A digital fly-by-wire flight control system can be extended from its analog counterpart.
 Digital signal processing can receive and interpret input from multiple sensors simultaneously (such as the altimeters and the pitot tubes) and adjust the controls in real time.
 The computers sense position and force inputs from pilot controls and aircraft sensors.
 They then solve differential equations related to the aircraft's equations of motion to determine the appropriate command signals for the flight controls to execute the intentions of the pilot.

 The programming of the digital computers enable flight envelope protection.
 These protections are tailored to an aircraft's handling characteristics to stay within aerodynamic and structural limitations of the aircraft.
 For example, the computer in flight envelope protection mode can try to prevent the aircraft from being handled dangerously by preventing pilots from exceeding preset limits on the aircraft's flight-control envelope, such as those that prevent stalls and spins, and which limit airspeeds and g forces on the airplane.
 Software can also be included that stabilize the flight-control inputs to avoid pilot-induced oscillations.

 Since the flight-control computers continuously feedback the environment, pilot's workloads can be reduced.
 This also enables military aircraft with relaxed stability.
 The primary benefit for such aircraft is more maneuverability during combat and training flights, and the so-called "carefree handling" because stalling, spinning and other undesirable performances are prevented automatically by the computers.
-Digital flight control systems enable inherently unstable combat aircraft, such as the Lockheed F-117 Nighthawk and the Northrop Grumman B-2 Spirit flying wing to fly in usable and safe manners.
+Digital flight control systems (DFCS) enable inherently unstable combat aircraft, such as the Lockheed F-117 Nighthawk and the Northrop Grumman B-2 Spirit flying wing to fly in usable and safe manners.

 Legislation

-The Federal Aviation Administration (FAA) of the United States has adopted the RTCA/DO-178C, titled "Software Considerations in Airborne Systems and Equipment Certification", as the certification standard for aviation software.
+The United States Federal Aviation Administration (FAA) has adopted the RTCA/DO-178C, titled "Software Considerations in Airborne Systems and Equipment Certification", as the certification standard for aviation software.
 Any safety-critical component in a digital fly-by-wire system including applications of the laws of aeronautics and computer operating systems will need to be certified to DO-178C Level A or B, depending on the class of aircraft, which is applicable for preventing potential catastrophic failures.

 Nevertheless, the top concern for computerized, digital, fly-by-wire systems is reliability, even more so than for analog electronic control systems.
 This is because the digital computers that are running software are often the only control path between the pilot and aircraft's flight control surfaces.
 If the computer software crashes for any reason, the pilot may be unable to control an aircraft.
 Hence virtually all fly-by-wire flight control systems are either triply or quadruply redundant in their computers and electronics.
 These have three or four flight-control computers operating in parallel and three or four separate data buses connecting them with each control surface.